-Gabapentin should not be given at the same time as antacids containing aluminium or magnesium; give at least 2h apart.
+Gabapentin should be given at least 2h after antacids containing aluminium or magnesium.
 For both neuropathic pain and epilepsy, a rapid upward titration is suggested in the SPC (Table 1).
-However, in order to reduce undesirable effects, a slower titration of the initial dose of gabapentin over several weeks is advisable in debilitated and elderly patients, those with renal impairment (see below) or if receiving other CNS depressant drugs.^{12,21} The dose is titrated to achieve greatest benefit without unacceptable undesirable effects.
+However, in order to reduce undesirable effects, a slower titration of the initial dose of gabapentin over several weeks is advisable in elderly patients, those with renal impairment (see below) or if receiving other CNS depressant drugs.
+The dose is titrated to achieve greatest benefit without unacceptable undesirable effects.
 The maximum licensed doses for neuropathic pain and epilepsy are 1800mg/day and 2400mg/day respectively, but up to 3600mg/day has been used for both indications.
-The dose of gabapentin should be reduced in adults with renal impairment and those on haemodialysis (Table 2).21 As creatinine clearance declines with age, the maximum tolerated dose is likely to be lower in the elderly, e.g. 1200mg/day.
-If required the capsules can be opened and the contents mixed with water, fruit juice, apple sauce, etc.22
+The dose of gabapentin should be adjusted in adults with renal impairment and those on haemodialysis (Table 2).
+As creatinine clearance declines with age, the maximum tolerated dose is likely to be lower in the elderly, e.g. 1200mg/day.
+If required the capsules can be opened and the contents mixed with water, fruit juice, apple sauce, etc. 22